nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 This sounds incredible.
 For a constant factor more operations, you can get the gradients of anything you like—without having to manually differentiate your function, and without having to worry about the computational or edge case issues that come with numerical differentiation.
 It's a technique that can effectively expose an analytially correct derivative (to numerical precision) for any function you like.
-Free gradients.
+No sums; free gradients.

 {{< figure src="/images/blog/05/FreeGradients.png" title="It's free gradients">}}